Affectional action: Max Weber's writings

 Max Weber describes the actions that we take as rarely occurring with the influence of only one of the four types of social actions.
 He describes the action as: "an uncontrolled reaction to some exceptional stimulus."
 The action taken by the individual is also described as a reaction that consists of a release as a result of emotional tension.
 An affectional action may not always be uncontrolled and strictly reactive, as a person may act strictly on their emotions, but the emotions of the person may take some form of rationalization, resulting in an action that is not purely affectional anymore.

 In The Managed Heart

 The Managed Heart is a book that was written by Arlie Russell Hochschild.
 First published in 1979, the book speaks about the role of emotions and feelings in our society, "feeling rules", as well as the use of emotions and affectional action in the workplace.
 Hochschild presents the idea that actions that result from our emotions is rational, not irrational.
 She goes on to say that the relationship that we accept between irrationality and affectional action stems from our "cultural policy toward emotional life..."

 Emotions as described by sociologists

-Hochschild speaks about emotions and our actions resulting from our feelings using the input from many other famous sociologists in The Managed Heart:
+Hochschild speaks about emotions and our actions resulting from our feelings using the input from many other sociologists in The Managed Heart: